Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (<2017-10-13) should display all fields are missing if all fields are blank, instead of only showing heading is missing
+* (2017-10-13) implemented prefill as object in session (gets passed to render and then to helper so that get_section_form form generator can use it)
+* (<2017-10-13) Change Y/M/D selection to highlight current one using helper: https://stackoverflow.com/questions/13046401/how-to-set-selected-select-option-in-handlebars-template
+* (<2017-10-13) (resolved by: check if user object exists in session) fix Exception on Logout if node instance has been restarted
 * (2017-09-29) added new boolean config.audio_enable (see config.js) -- default is true -- for playing sound on success (success.wav), missing form data (missing-information.wav), or potential hacking attempt otherwise bug (security-warning.wav)
 * (2017-09-29) added packages for image serving: url, http
 * (2017-09-28) renamed group_*_fields to section_*_fields and group_fields_overrides to section_fields_overrides